A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Methods

-\paragraph{Journals distribution.} In the first part of the analysis, we identified the distribution of journals within categories.
-As can be seen from Figure \ref{fig:num_journals_per_cat}, in both WoS and Scopus, $\sim$40 categories contain a small number of journals, ranging from 6-21 journals in WoS and 1-16 in Scopus.
-We can further see that the number of categories containing a large number of journals quickly decreases in both systems.
-Looking at the smallest and largest categories in both systems, Scopus has a significantly larger number of both small and large categories than WoS.
-This may be due to its higher number of total categories.
-Tables \ref{tbl:small_cats} and \ref{tbl:large_cats} display categories containing less than 10 journals in each system and those containing more than 350 journals in each category.
-It can be observed that while no category in WoS had less than 6 journals and only 3 categories had less than 10 journals, Scopus had 8 categories containing a single or two journals and 30 categories had less than 10 journals.
-Similarly, the largest category in WoS had 372 journals, while 8 categories in Scopus had more than 350 journals and the largest category had 1139 journals, almost 10\% of all analysed journals.
+} Tables \ref{tbl:small_cats} and \ref{tbl:large_cats} display \SA{very small and very large} categories\SA{, respectively.} Starting with \SA{very small} categories, no category in WoS has less than 6 journals and only 3 categories are \SA{very small}.
+Scopus, on the other hand, has 8 categories containing only a single or two journals and 30 categories are \SA{very small}.
+Considering \SA{very large} categories, again, \SA{WoS has only 3 such categories while Scopus has 15 such categories} with the largest one containing 1139 journals, almost 10\% of all analysed journals.
+Figure \ref{fig:num_journals_per_cat} displays the distribution of journals within categories for WoS and Scopus.
+As can be seen, the number of categories containing a large number of journals quickly decreases in both systems.
+It is also noticeable, both from Table \ref{tbl:small_cats} and from Figure \ref{fig:num_journals_per_cat}, that \SA{Scopus has a significantly larger number of both small and large categories than WoS.} This may be due to its higher number of total categories.
 These results seem to align with the statistics displayed in Table \ref{tbl:general_stats}, specifically, the large SD in Scopus.

-\paragraph{Categories distribution.} We examine at the number of categories each journal was classified to.
-Figures \ref{fig:num_cats_per_journal_wos} and \ref{fig:num_cats_per_journal_scopus} display the number of categories any single journal is classified to.
-It can be seen that, in WoS, the number of categories each journal is classified to decreases quickly, with most journals being classified to a single category and the highest number of classifications for a single journal is 6.
-In Scopus, however, more than 4,000 journals are classified in two categories (approximately a third of all journals under analysis), with one journal being classified to 11 different categories.